Easing joint pain - The science behind supplements

 It then goes on to cite five different studies which back up their claims that collagen supplements are good for painful joints.

-Another article on the site explains the importance on peptan for joints.
+Another article on the site explains.

 Once again it leads back to collagen, but it makes for an interesting read and is again backed up with details of the studies it’s using for its claims.